DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 there will be a neat spell book waiting for you somewhere around Riverwood.
 * And another one - be sure to travel around Falkreath.
 Something interesting might happen.

-At second, later into the game, if you are planning to use shields and if you find one, I recommend you to go into the console with ~ key, type `showracemenu`, press *Enter* and make corrections to your shield’s position using settings you can again see below.
+At second, later into the game, if you are planning to use shields or two-handed weapons, I recommend you to go into the console with ~ key, type `showracemenu`, press *Enter* and make corrections to your gear's position using settings you can again see below.
 Don’t overdo these or animations will look funky.
 And for all our sakes - don't change your race, gender or name mid-game - that won't make the game happy.
 After setting up the settings, press *R* and *Enter* and you are done.

 ![image](https://user-images.githubusercontent.com/37147270/133582938-c749b927-c34d-4bf5-b4c9-cfc29219126b.png)